isacco-v/file-organizer/README.md

 # file-organizer

-Mini python/numpy based project, with the purpose of organizing files based on their extension.
+Mini python/numpy based project, with the purpose of authomatize file organization based on their extension.